Peace negotiations in the Russo-Ukrainian war (2022–present): August 2025 Alaska summit

-However, on 8 August 2025, instead of sanctions Trump announced that he would host Putin in Alaska on 15 August to discuss a potential ceasefire in Ukraine.
-In a joint statement, European leaders welcomed the meeting, saying: "We remain committed to the principle that international borders must not be changed by force.
+When Trump's deadline arrived on 8 August 2025, instead of imposing sanctions, Trump announced that he would host Putin in Alaska on 15 August to discuss a potential ceasefire.
+It was the first time Putin had been invited to a Western country since launching the invasion.
+Shortly before the Alaska meeting, Trump warned that there would be "severe consequences" for Russia if Putin did not agree to a ceasefire.
+In a joint statement, European leaders said: "We remain committed to the principle that international borders must not be changed by force.
 The current line of contact should be the starting point of negotiations," while saying that "the path to peace in Ukraine cannot be decided without Ukraine."
 At the time, the Trump administration was reportedly considering inviting Zelenskyy; however, he was not invited.
-The Financial Times reported that, following the administration's sidelining of foreign policy experts, U.S. "Russian experts are not likely to be in the room" at the meeting.
+The Financial Times reported that, following Trump's sidelining of foreign policy experts, US experts on Russia "are not likely to be in the room" at the meeting.

-The New York Times reported after talks in Alaska that Donald Trump would support a plan to cede the Donbas region to Russia (Russia controlled 88% of the Donbas region) to end the war between the two countries.
+The Alaska summit ended without an agreement being announced.
+Despite warning of "severe consequences" if Putin did not agree to a ceasefire, Trump said after the meeting that there was no need for a ceasefire before a peace agreement.
+Trump also suggested that the onus was now on Ukraine to give up territory to end the war; he said he would support a plan to cede the whole Donbas region to Russia (Russia controlled 88% of the Donbas region at the time).
+Steve Witkoff said that Putin agreed to let the US offer Ukraine NATO-like protection, which Zelenskyy welcomed.

+The Wall Street Journal commented on the meeting that Putin had "ended his isolation in the West, made no public concessions, and can continue killing Ukrainians without further sanction."